The Nevada Crime of Unlawful Occupancy ("Squatting")

 The best defense to Nevada unlawful occupancy depends on the facts of your case.
 But common defenses to squatting often include:

-- You were only in the dwelling temporarily (i.e., you didn't take up residence).
+- You were only in the dwelling temporarily (i.e., you did not take up residence).

 - You had (or reasonably thought you had) permission to reside in the dwelling.